Skip to main content

 Payment Status

-One-time payments have two statuses:
+One-time payments have three statuses:

 • PENDING: Payment link is active and waiting for customer to complete payment